benchristel/mydocs/recipes/cinnamon-rolls.md

 # Cinnamon Rolls

 A Christmas tradition!
 Adapted from the Tassajara Bread Book.
-Serves 14.
+Serves 18.
+If you don't have 18 people coming over, great!
+You'll have leftovers for New Year's!

 Takes about 4 hours, partly 'cause I'm slow, but also because there's about 2:40 of rising and baking time.